 Switch heaters require continuous operation, especially during wintry weather conditions.
 A ground condition,

 which can be created by factors such as improper track grounding and wet areas, may cause little to no power to reach the heating

 resistor, thereby causing poor operation.
-The RCM475LY ground detector continuously monitors for ground faults in a grounded heating
+The RCM420 ground detector continuously monitors for ground faults in a grounded heating

 system.
-Its compact size and built-in current transformer make it perfect for heater control panels.
+Its compact size and allows for easy integration into heater control panels.
 Alarm contacts allow for

 external alarm indication.

 Electrical systems inside the train are as important as those outside the train.
 Systems such as lighting,

 floor heaters, and traction drives may be grounded or ungrounded, AC or DC, and single-phase or three-phase.